 Freight brokerage can be a lucrative business venture, but is it worth becoming a freight broker?
-In this article, we’ll explore the various aspects of becoming a freight broker and provide you with all the information you need to make an informed decision.

 What is a Freight Broker?

 A freight broker acts as a middleman between shippers and carriers, facilitating the transportation of goods from one location to another.
 Freight brokers play a crucial role in the transportation industry by connecting shippers with carriers and negotiating rates and terms on behalf of their clients.

 - Low Start-Up Costs – Compared to other businesses, freight brokerage has relatively low start-up costs, which makes it an attractive option for aspiring entrepreneurs.